FUB-HCC/hcds-intro-to-profile-area-2022/README.md

 # Introduction To Profile Area 2022 - Human-Centered Data Science
 This repository contains all material needed to participate in "Introduction To Profile Area" exercise of the research group [Human-Centered Computing (HCC)][1] at Freie Universität Berlin.

-You can find the introduction slides to the exercise inside this repository here **TODO: Add Slides**
+You can find the introduction slides to the exercise inside this repository [here](./intro_slides.pdf).

 ## Agenda
 - Introduction: 4:00 PM